vn84/ece3400team11.github.io/_labs/lab1/lab1.md

 # Lab 1

-In lab 1, we had to construct several simple circuits which integrated with an arduino microcontroller.
-We then had to program the arduino to perform some interesting task.
+In Lab 1, we had to construct several simple circuits using multiple external components and the Arduino Uno microcontroller.
+With the Arduino microcontroller and the Arduino IDE, we constructed several simple Arduino programs, which culminated with us building our first robot and having it drive autonomously in a figure eight pattern.

 ## Task 1 - Blinking the Internal LED:
 The first task was to use the arduino to blink an internal LED.
 The on-chip LED is hard-wired to pin 13 which we can control using the following code: